notadeejay/rbc-training/data/Week 1 Day 2/05__Plan Your Page__Exercise.md

 Throughout the course, there might be days where your webpage doesn't look pixel perfect at the end.
 Keep in mind that is perfectly fine.

-If we take a step back and look at our HTML page design, we can break it down into five major components.
+If we take a step back and look at our HTML page design, we can break it down into five major components:

 - Header
 - About Section